 Need an alternative to coffee?
 Try these.

 Not fermented and, therefore, generally contains more antioxidants than other teas.
 Less caffeine than black tea.
 Health claim: Vitamin C helps immune system and promotes good health.
-Contains fluoride that helps strengthen bones and prevents cavities.

 Not as processed as black tea but more so than green tea.
 Has a richer flavor than green tea but more delicate than black.
 Health claim: Helps with indigestion and lowers cholesterol, boosts metabolism.